Virtual Classroom for seminars and groupwork

 - Remember that students can create their own sessions in Collaborate through MyEd.
 If, for example, they want to organise their own study groups you don't always have to create the session for them.

 Subtitling for recorded sessions: you'd need to download the recording from Collaborate and then upload it to Media Hopper Create.
-Automatic captions for your video can be requested through the Media Hopper Create interface, and there is a quick reference card which explains how to do this available here: Requesting and Editing Subtitltes.
+Automatic captions for your video can be requested through the Media Hopper Create interface, and there is a quick reference card that explains how to do this available here: Requesting and Editing Subtitltes.
 However, automatically created captions are typically less than perfect and will definitely need to be checked and fixed.
 We have a video which talks you through how to request automatic subtitles for your video(s) and how to use the subtitle editor to make changes.

 Help and guidance